anypossiblew/ui-map-qq/README.md

 #### 方法一
 __Make sure to listen to the [callback parameter when loading the qq Maps API](http://open.map.qq.com/javascript_v2/case-run.html#sample-map-async) !
 The API must be fully loaded before this module !__
 Here we name this callback `init`.
-To load your angular app after the Gaode Maps API you can start it with [angular.bootstrap](http://docs.angularjs.org/api/angular.bootstrap).
+To load your angular app after the qq Maps API you can start it with [angular.bootstrap](http://docs.angularjs.org/api/angular.bootstrap).

 ```javascript
 function init() {